 - Instant scaling: Relying on cloud and software you can distribute content to a variety of affiliates, and scale your service as much as you need to.
 The cloud makes it simple for you to upgrade your primary distribution solution, scale up or down, or modify your services any time, on the fly.

 Primary Distribution of Video Content Will Continue to Evolve

 Primary distribution will continue to progress.
 An explosion in video streaming consumption and other drivers such as the growing number of video distribution platforms and shrinking satellite bandwidth have accelerated the move to cloud-based and hybrid distribution solutions.

 With software and the cloud, and at the edge, video programmers have a flexible, scalable and reliable foundation to deliver linear streaming channels to affiliates, FAST services, and much more.
 The next generation of primary distribution solutions are an opportunity for video programmers to prepare for future business growth, reach new audiences and compete for video streaming eyeballs.
 This next phase of primary distribution is also an opportunity to streamline video workflows and customize channels, without duplicating infrastructure.

 The transition to a fully cloud-based primary distribution architecture will take time.
 For most operators, there will be a temporary phase of hybrid delivery combining satellite and cloud distribution, cloud being the backup of satellite, then satellite becoming the backup of cloud before full cloud operation.

-Harmonic is helping meet video programmers’ ever-evolving primary distribution requirements with our XOS Advanced Media Processor for video streaming and broadcast delivery and our VOS360 cloud platform.
+Harmonic is helping meet video programmers’ ever-evolving primary distribution requirements with our XOS Advanced Media Processor for video streaming and broadcast delivery and our VOS360 media SaaS.
 Want to learn more about how to future-proof your primary distribution?
 One of our primary distribution specialists can guide you through the process.
 Let us know how we can help!